 "Professore!"
 I called out and he squinted at me.
 He said hello in a friendly enough way, but I could tell he didn't recognize me.

-"Scariati," I said referring to my grandmother's family name, "da America."
+"Scariati," I said referring to my grandmother's family name, "di New York."

 He threw his hands up in the air and laughed.
 We chatted periodically via Facebook, but it had been a year since he had given me a walking tour of Capaccio to show me all the places my grandmother and her siblings had lived and worked.
 Immediately he began introducing me to the vendors as a daughter of Capaccio who lives in New York.
 Then he asked if I had some time to walk with him and see something he hadn't shown me on my last visit.